mozilla-services/merino/docs/api.md

   which case no click ping is required for this suggestion provider.

 - `provider` - A string that identifies the provider of this suggestion, such as "adM".
-This field is not intended to be directly displayed to the user.
+In general, this field is not intended to be directly displayed to the user.

 - `advertiser` - The name of the advertiser, such as "Nike".
 Note that a `provider` could have multiple `advertiser`s.
-This field will be displayed to the user.

 - `is_sponsored` - A boolean indicating if this suggestion is sponsored content.
   If this is true, the UI must indicate to the user that the suggestion is